GPU Cloud

 Deploy a template

 Templates are ready-to-run environments.
-Available templates: PyTorch + JupyterLab, ComfyUI, Web Terminal, and Ollama.
+Available templates include PyTorch + JupyterLab, ComfyUI, Web Terminal, and Ollama.

 $curl https://api.empiriolabs.ai/v1/gpu/instances \